boomboomllc/boomboomllc.github.io/tos.md

 {% You may see branded content on BoomBoom posted by account holders who promote products or services based on a commercial relationship with the business partner mentioned in their content.
 You can learn more about this here. %}

 ## 4. The Privacy Policy

-Providing our Service requires collecting and using your information.
-The Privacy Policy explains how we collect and use that information.
-It also explains the ways you can control your information, including in the BoomBoom Privacy Settings.
-You must agree to the Privacy Policy to use BoomBoom.
+Our service requires collecting and using your information.
+Your use of the Service is governed by our [Privacy Policy](/privacy-policy/).
+By using the Service, you agree to our Privacy Policy.

 ## 5. Your Responsibilities